NEED TO KNOW

 Kevin has worked extremely hard to establish himself as an NHL player.
-The native of Kitchener, Ontario came up through the OHL, spending his time in junior with the Toronto St. Michael's Majors and the Guelph Storm.
-Following his junior career, he was drafted in the 2nd round of the 2003 NHL Entry Draft by Nashville and has been with the club since that time.
-His work-ethic and determination to realize his dream of playing in the NHL were on full display as he battled through the minors for a few seasons before landing in Nashville on a permanent basis.
-He has been a part of the Predators’ climb into prominence in the Western Conference, suiting up with players like Shea Weber, Ryan Suter and Pekka Rinne to help the team establish a strong identity.
+The native of Kitchener, Ontario came up through the OHL, spending his time in junior with the St. Mike’s Majors and the Guelph Storm.
+Following his junior career, he was drafted in the 2nd round of the 2003 NHL Entry Draft by Nashville and has remained with the club since that time.
+His work-ethic and determination to realize his dream of playing in the NHL was on full display as he battled through the minors for a few seasons before landing in Nashville on a permanent basis.
+He has been a part of the Predators climb into prominence in the Western Conference, suiting up with players like Shea Weber and Pekka Rinne to help the team establish a strong identity.

 Born in Kitchener, Ontario, Canada on December 13, 1984

 Drafted in the 2nd round, 37th overall by the Nashville Predators in the 2003 NHL Entry Draft

 Has suited up in 359 games and counting in his NHL career

 Registered a career-high in points in 2011-12 with 21